BlackstoneEngineering/mbed-cli-osx-installer/README.md

 	- For compiler updates, unzip the folder into the gcc folder, then modify the  `source/run-mbed-cli.sh` files config section to match the new path
 	- for adding new tools like mbedls and mbed-cli that should have user available calls from the commandline like `$mbed` you should add them to the `requirements.txt` file.
 		- I suggest updating the requirements.txt file each release by running 'curl -O https://raw.githubusercontent.com/ARMmbed/mbed-os/master/requirements.txt'
-3) Use Platypus to create .app
+2) Use Platypus to create .app
 	- bundle the gcc, git, source folders, and the requirements.txt and miniconda___.sh files.
 	- Should look like this : ![Platypus-Settings.png](Platypus-Settings.png)
+3) Bundle the generate .app into a .DMG using this command
+	- `hdiutil create -fs HFS+ -srcfolder ./MBED_CLI.app -volname MBED_CLI mbed-cli-v0.0.1.dmg `

 --------
 # Help, things have gone quite wrong
 Right, here are some suggestions
 1) `chmod 777 run-mbed-cli.sh` - do this because Terminal.app is finicky and this helps sometimes
-2) Make sure you are building the app with non-system python.
-Install Python from brew or something.
-The following command should return false `python -c "import py2app.build_app; print py2app.build_app.is_system()"`
-3) Cannot find packages, getting an error like 'UserWarning: No package named mbed-cli' when trying to build.
-Solution : the site packages found by Py2app does not contain the modules.
-Try copying things from the Brew site-packages to your system-python site-packages.
-4) make sure the .app has no spaces in the name, this will cause issues for the underlying scripts.
+2) make sure the .app has no spaces in the name, this will cause issues for the underlying scripts.

 --------
 # Planned Updates
-- update `CreateInstaller.sh` to install python packages from pip directly to install directory instead of installing to the computer
+- Include python eggs in installer, currenlty installing from pip.
+Need to get rid of this dependency

 #TODO: